mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 If it is possible to draw an electric cable to your parking lot, then you can simply plug in your mobile charger and charge.
 However, you need to take precautions:

-* You need to protect the connectors from the weathe, namely from the snow and rain.
+* You need to protect the connectors from the weather, namely from the snow and rain.
 You can't simply leave the connectors lie on the ground in a puddle of water - it will short the circuit and trip the fuse at the minimum, regardless of the IP waterproof protection rating.
 * You need to make sure there are no other appliances connected to the same circuit, otherwise you can trip the fuse.
 * If the schuko plug or the internal wiring is old, charging too fast can make the schuko burn and break.